Wordius/zola-mdhb/content/getting-started/flavours.md

 ## Obsidian

 Obsidian supports Commonmark, Github-flavoured markdown and LaTeX, the latter being a typesetting system designed for the production of technical and scientific documentation.

+See the [cheat sheet](https://md-handbook.com/rules-or-syntaxes/the-basics/) for more on how to get started with markdown.